vlazzarini/vanilla/README.md

 Now open your browser and enter the URL given by the server at the console, which should be `localhost:xxxx`, where `xxxx` is the port that depends on the server started.
-You will see the `index.html` page and you can follow the links to the different tutorials.
+You will see the `index.html` page (which contains this text) and you can follow the links to the different tutorials.

 Each tutorial is given as an `index.html` in the respective directory.
 You can open that file with your prefered text editor and explore it,